Dezota/dremio-clickhouse-connector/README.md

 |------------------------|-----------------------------------|
 | 19.1.0 to 20.1.0       | Brian Holman <bholman@dezota.com> |

+*This independent project is not affiliated with, sponsored, or endorsed by Dremio Corporation or ClickHouse, Inc. "Dremio" is a registered trademark of Dremio Corporation and they retain all trademark and other intellectual property rights.
+"Clickhouse" is a trademark of ClickHouse, Inc. and they retain all trademark and other intellectual property rights.
+These terms are used here by reference to integrating between their respective platforms.*

 The ClickHouse connector allows Dremio to connect to and query data in the high performance ClickHouse Columnar Database.

 ## Building and Installation

 1. In root directory with the pom.xml file run `mvn clean install`
-2. Take the resulting `target/dremio-clickhouse-plugin-19.1.0-202111160130570172-0ee00450.jar` file put it in to the `/opt/dremio/jars` folder of your Dremio 19.1.0 installation.
+2. Take the resulting `target/dremio-clickhouse-plugin-*.jar` file put it in to the `/opt/dremio/jars` folder of your Dremio installation.
 The Clickhouse JDBC Driver is included in the compiled jar and doesn't need to be included separately in `/opt/dremio/jars/3rdparty`.
 3. Restart Dremio

 ## Docker Instructions
-1. Copy `target/dremio-clickhouse-plugin-19.1.0-202111160130570172-0ee00450.jar` into the `docker` folder.
+1. Copy `target/dremio-clickhouse-plugin-*.jar` into the `docker` folder.
 2. Run `docker-compose build` to take the base Dremio Docker Image and add the new connector.
 3. Run `docker-compose up` to start the new image.